-The Task Force recommends that the House Committee on Commerce, the House Committee on General, Housing, and Military Affairs and the Senate Committee on Economic Development, Housing, and General Affairs explore the possibility of providing incentives such as housing or bonuses to attract labor for Vermont farms or dairy processors.
+The Task Force recommends that the House Committee on Commerce, the House Committee on General, Housing, and Military Affairs and the Senate Committee on Economic Development, Housing and General Affairs explore the possibility of providing incentives such as housing or bonuses to attract labor for Vermont farms or dairy processors.
 Similarly, the Task Force recommends exploring ways to incent labor and housing around schools in the State.
+For example, the State through the Department of Labor or the Agency of Education could collaborate with a dairy processing company to establish a high school program to provide afterschool work for students.
+This would provide students with needed work experience and help transition them to full-time dairy processing jobs on graduation.